ibm-cloud-docs/event-notifications/en-about.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# What is Event Notifications?
+# What is {{site.data.keyword.en_short}}?
-{: #ac-about}
+{: #en-about}

- {{site.data.keyword.en_full}} is a centralized alerts management service that notifies and alerts you to critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
+ {{site.data.keyword.en_full}} is an event notification routing service that notifies you to critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
 You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like Monitoring, Security and Compliance Center, and Secrets Manager to email, SMS, and webhooks.
 {: shortdesc}

-You can also create subscriptions to associate destinations to topics and write rules to filter specific notifications to a topic.

 ![Event notifications schema](images/en-schema.png "Event notifications schema"){: caption="Figure 1. {{site.data.keyword.en_short}} schema" caption-side="bottom"}